 It was probably Napoleon himself who had his historic crossing in May 1800 immortalized in this famous painting.

-However, the representation is idealized.
+However, the depiction is idealized.

 It is even said that his last words before he died were Marengo and Desaix.

-The avant-garde exterior and the royal color, which is so similar to Napoleon’s cape that it can be mistaken for it, attract the attention of other road users.
-This French luxury object on four wheels is a homage to Paris itself.
-La Déesse, the goddess, is reborn, only in a different dress, appropriate to the present day.
+The avant-garde exterior and the royal color, which is confusingly similar to Napoleon’s cape, conspicuously attract the eyes of other road users.
+This French luxury object on four wheels is a tribute to Paris itself.
+La Déesse, the goddess, is reborn, only in a different dress, appropriate to the present time.

 The first Citroen DS19 served as the namesake.
 Beauty and Style should reflect the spirit of the city, home of haute couture, history and culture.

 My companion and I sit in the car in comfortable basalt-black nappa leather seats with a watchband finish.
 The brand is also the only manufacturer in the world that operates a saddlery in its own design center.